-An initial public offering is one way angel investors make a profit on their investment, but Gouhin said only 2% to 3% of startups become a publicly traded company.
-What's more likely is that the business is acquired.
-“For the majority, the exit is through an acquisition from a larger company,” Gouhin said.
-"That’s where angels and founders get a return on their investment.”
+- There’s an IPO.
+An initial public offering (IPO) is one way angel investors profit from their investment.
+However, Gouhin shared that only 2 percent to 3 percent of startups become publicly traded companies.

+- The business is acquired.
+It’s more likely that angel investors will make money when the business is acquired.
+“For the majority, the exit is through an acquisition from a larger company,” Gouhin explained.
+“That’s where angels and founders get a return on their investment.”

 What are the pros and cons of angel investors?

 Angel investors play a vital role in building the big companies of tomorrow.
 However, this funding avenue isn’t for everyone.
 There are pros and cons to working with angel investors.

 Raising capital from an angel investor has several advantages over other funding methods.

 - It’s easier to get funding with angel investors.
 Banks, lenders and venture capitalists have specific criteria businesses must meet to receive capital, such as having customers and sales.
 They won’t lend you money based on an idea.
 In contrast, angel investors are more willing to take risks.
 They have the cash and are willing to spend it.
 They don’t have to answer to higher-ups in the firm or meet underwriting criteria.
 If they like you and your business idea, nothing is stopping them from investing in you.